How to Use Rosemary Oil for Natural Hair Growth

 Adding Rosemary Oil to Shampoo or Conditioner

-This is your kind of pick if you want the benefits without changing your entire routine.
+This is your kind of pick if you want the potential benefits without changing your entire routine.
 Add 2-3 drops of rosemary oil to your regular shampoo or conditioner.
 It's subtle but consistent, and perfect for busy lifestyles.
 Just remember to mix it in your palm right before use rather than contaminating the whole bottle.

 DIY Rosemary Oil Hair Treatments